Deoband

-Deoband is a town and a municipality in Saharanpur district in the state of Uttar Pradesh, India, about 150 km from Delhi.
-Darul Uloom Deoband, an Islamic seminary and one of the largest Islamic Institution of India is located there.
+Deoband is a town and a municipality in Saharanpur district in the state of Uttar Pradesh, India, about 150 km (93 miles) from Delhi.
+Darul Uloom Deoband, an Islamic seminary and one of the largest Islamic Institutions of India is located there.

 Etymology

 The native Hindi-Urdu name for the place is "Devband".
 According to one theory, it derives from "devi" (goddess) and "van" (forest), when this place was full of forests in the Mahabharata-era.
 A related argument is that it is derived from "devi" and "vandan" (praise), referring to the local Durga temples.

-An apocryphal legend states that it gets its name from daeva (demon) and band (imprison), the story being that prophet Suleiman had imprisoned wicked demons here.

 History

-The 16th century Hindu saint Hith Harivansh Mahaprabhu and the founder of the Radhavallabh Sampradaya of Vaishnavism based in Vrindavan, was born in Deoband.
+The 16th century Bhakti saint Shri Hith Harivansh Mahaprabhu and the founder of the Radhavallabh Sampradaya of Vaishnavism based in Vrindavan, lived in Deoband before his renunciation.
+He also established a temple here, dedicated to Radha-Krishna and named it "Radha-Navrangilal".

 Deoband is listed in the Ain-i-Akbari as a pargana under Saharanpur sarkar, producing a revenue of 6,477,977 dams for the imperial treasury and supplying a force of 300 infantry and 60 cavalry.
 It had a brick fort at the time.

 The Darul Uloom Deoband learning centre was established on 21 May 1866 by Fazlur Rahman Usmani, Sayyid Muhammad Abid, Muhammad Qasim Nanotawi, Mehtab Ali, Nehal Ahmad and Zulfiqar Ali Deobandi.
 The Deobandi Islamic movement originated in the Darul Uloom.